-The Company has cash balances and fixed interest-bearing debt at 8.25%, 10% and prime plus 1% as well as a loan from Innovation Norway at 5.75%.
+The Company has cash balances and fixed interest-bearing debt at 8.25%, 9%, 10% and prime plus 1%.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.